Take the Dip

 - Please park your vehicles at the school on St. Pauls Avenue, just around the corner from St. Paul’s Church Hall.

-- Registration starts at 10:00 am (coffee and snacks available)
+- Registration starts at 10am (coffee, hot chocolate and snacks available)

-- We will collect all pledge sheets and funds raised for feed NS
+- We will collect all pledge sheets and funds raised for Feed NS, and other local food banks

 - You must sign the waiver and receive a number in order to jump.